applied-systems-biology/jipipe-website/content/documentation-json-api/project.md

    </dt>
    <dd>
     <p>
-     Used to identify this JSON as ACAQ5 project
+     Used to identify this JSON as JIPipe project
     </p>
     <div class="json-inner-schema">
     </div>